rexlx/extension_changer/README.md

   -n NEW      new extension
   -r          is recursive

-`$ python extension_changer.py -p /home/syseng/bin/data/examples/ -o exp -n txt`
+`$ python extension_changer.py -p /home/syseng/bin/data/examples/ -o txt -n csv`

+after completetion, it will create a file  './ext_change.log' that shows each file modification made.